Which is the best Mac for making and editing music? We round up the best computing options for musicians. Updated, 30 October 2014.

 The iMac is Apple’s standard desktop computer.
 It’s a classy all-in-one solution with the display and components packed into a single space.

-There are two types available: a 21-inch and 27-inch (from £1,099 to £1,699).
-All come with components fast enough to run audio software, and all pack a 1TB hard drive as standard.
-On each model this can be upgraded to the much faster Fusion Drive for an additional £200, and if you go for the 27-inch model you can upgrade the hard drive to a 3TB drive for an additional £120 (or £320 for a 3TB Fusion Drive).
+On each model the hard drive can be upgraded to the much faster Fusion Drive for an additional £160, and if you go for the 27-inch model you can upgrade the hard drive to a 3TB drive for an additional £120 (or £280 for a 3TB Fusion Drive).

-Mac Pro: Best music Mac for storage and power
+Mac Pro: Best music Mac for connections and power

 The Mac Pro has traditionally been the go-to computer for all audio and video specialists working in Mac OS X.